A Gillespie algorithm for non-Markovian stochastic processes

 (ii) CV is smaller than unity.
 Complete monotonicity implies that the CV of $\tau$ is larger than or equal to unity \cite{Yannaros1994AnnInstStatMath}.
 This condition again excludes the gamma and Weibull distributions with $\alpha>1$.
 In practice, a CV value less than unity indicates that events occur more regularly than in a Poisson process, which would yield $\text{CV} = 1$.
 Therefore, renewal processes producing relatively periodic event sequences are also excluded.

-In epidemiology, evidence suggests that empirical recovery times are less dispersed than the exponential distribution, implying the CV value less than unity.
-Therefore, a gamma distribution with scale parameter $\alpha>1$ or even a delta distribution is often employed alternatively \cite{Lloyd2001ProcRSocLondB ,Wearing2005PlosMed }.
+In epidemiology, evidence suggests that empirical recovery times are less dispersed than the exponential distribution, implying a CV value less than unity.
+Therefore, a gamma distribution with scale parameter $\alpha>1$ or even a delta distribution is often alternatively employed \cite{Lloyd2001ProcRSocLondB,Wearing2005PlosMed}.
 These distributions cannot be simulated by our algorithm.

 (iii) Higher-order conditions.
 Even when ${\rm d}\psi(\tau)/{\rm d}\tau \le 0$ and the CV is large, $\Psi(\tau)$ may not be completely monotone.
 For example, the one-sided Cauchy distribution defined by $\psi(\tau) = 1/\left[\pi(\tau^2 + 1)\right]$ yields ${\rm d}^2\psi(\tau)/{\rm d}\tau^2 = 2(3\tau^2-1)/\left[\pi(\tau^2+1)^3\right]$, whose sign depends on the value of $\tau$.